chinoio/chino-java/README.md

 * **Upgraded minimum JDK version**:

     Since official support for Java 7 will be dropped in December 2018, the minimum SDK version for the Chino.io SDK has been raised to Java 8.
+We suggest to use the `openjdk8` build.

+* **Removed deprecated method from version 1.2.3**:

+    This change affects a method in class `io.chino.java.Users`.

 * **Search API**: